IO Group: https://groups.io/g/DARCskynet/topics

 Launch site: SLC-4E, Vandenberg Space Force Base, California

 A SpaceX Falcon 9 rocket will launch a batch of 24 Starlink V2 Mini Optimized satellites into low Earth orbit.
-More than eight minutes after liftoff, the first stage booster, tail number B1103, launching for a second time, will land on the drone ship, ‘Of Course I Still Love You,’ positioned in the Pacific Ocean.
+More than eight minutes after liftoff, the first stage booster, tail number B1097, launching for a ninth time, will land on the drone ship, ‘Of Course I Still Love You,’ positioned in the Pacific Ocean.
+Booster previously listed as B1103.
+Delayed from May 9 and 10.
+Delayed from May 14.

 NET May 18/19 Vega-C • Smile